jcosentino11/josephcosentino.me/content/blog/devbox.md

 }
 ```

 Turns out, having isolated dev environments for all my throwaway projects really does scratch the itch of keeping things neat and tidy.
-Not to mention, it makes me feel nice and hipster.
+More importantly, it makes me feel like a hipster 😉.

 I even went as far as to put an empty, unmodifiable `~/go` file on my system... that central dumping ground has always put me on edge a bit, so it's nice to never have to worry about that again.